gagc056/tic-tac-toe/README.md

 If all of these commands run successfully, open the address <a href="http://localhost:5000">http://localhost:5000</a> on your web browser, to see the application running.

+## STACK
+- Node.js
+- Javascript
+- HTML5/CSS3
+- Jest

 ## AUTHORS

 [Frederico Miranda](https://github.com/frederico-miranda)

 [Gastón Costa](https://github.com/lhscar56)

+handshake Contributing Contributions, issues and feature requests are welcome!

+Feel free to check the issues page.

+Show your support Give a star if you like this project!